apify/actor-whitepaper/README.md

 ### Get input

 Get access to the actor input object passed by the user.
-It is parsed from a JSON file, stored in the actor's default key-value store (typically called `INPUT`).
+It is parsed from a JSON file, stored in the actor's default key-value store (usually called `INPUT`).

 #### Node.js